 What Benefits Can I Receive Under New Jersey Law?

-- age and health of the spouses
+- Couples’ ages and health

-- spouses’ educational levels and careers
+- Degrees of education and careers

 How Is Marital Property Distributed in a New Jersey Divorce Case?